armaatus/life-in-weeks/README.md

 - [Weeksofyour.life](https://www.weeksofyour.life/): Make your own, completely browser-based
 - [Life Calendar](https://lifecalendar.io): Make your own, with multiple layers
 - [My Life in Days](https://days.sonnet.io/): Beautiful refactor, by days

-🍯 “I always get to where I am going by walking away from where I have been.” – Winnie the Pooh